eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 ### 2.2.1 Flexible Enrollment Methods
 <!---
 NF, Is this section correct?
-These are methods for an AP to obtain information about the age of a user -->
+These are methods for an AP to obtain information about the age of a user.
+It is correct -->
 Users have the flexibility to choose from multiple enrollment methods to obtain their Proof of Age Attestation.
 Supported methods include, but are not limited to: